james-simon/james-simon.github.io/_posts/2024-10-08-autoencoders-are-cursed.md

 The first is to ditch the variation in width between layers — just keep everything width-$N$ — and instead enforce the rank constraints implicitly with regularization.
 For example, if a layer is intended to have fan-out dimension $k$, one could gradually turn on an $\ell\_1$ regularization on all but the top $k$ singular vectors of the weight matrix until the regularization is so high that it becomes sparse.
 I believe this is consistent even at infinite width, though it does unfortunately require computing the SVD lots of times.

 The second idea is to do a “cascading init” in the following fashion.
 First, initialize all weight tensors to zero.
 Next, choose a random batch of perhaps $P = 10^3$ inputs.
 Then, starting from the start of the network and working forwards, initialize each weight tensor so that its “input” singular subspace aligns with the top PCA directions of this input batch.
 I believe that this, too, makes sense even at infinite width, it doesn’t require computing lots of SVDs throughout training, and it gives you a nice network with aligned vectors right from the get-go.
 Having everything aligned like this makes the theory really nice, and $\mu$P can be very simply expressed in spectral language.

+A third possibility is that batchnorm or layernorm somehow fix this.
+My intuition's that they won't, though I don't have a solid argument.

+A fourth solution is to use Adam or another optimizer where the update sizes are independent of the magnitude of the gradient.
+I think this actually just works, but it still seems like things ought to be possible with SGD.

 ## Discussion: what now?